chinsingh/notes/docs/001 Computer Science MOC.md

 [Program Lifecycle Phase]: <Program Lifecycle Phase> "Program Lifecycle Phase"
 [How to make method or block of code thread safe]: <How to make method or block of code thread safe> "block of code thread safe"
 [Class name suffixes]: <Class name suffixes> "Class name suffixes"
+[Bad Code can lead to Good Code]: <Bad Code can lead to Good Code> "Bad Code can lead to Good Code"
 [Programming Paradigm]: <Programming Paradigm> "Programming Paradigms"
 [Programming Paradigm as a way to classify languages]: <Programming Paradigm as a way to classify languages> "Programming Paradigm as a way to classify languages"
 [001 Object Oriented Programming MOC]: <001 Object Oriented Programming MOC> "Object Oriented Programming MOC"